 About the Editor

-Ingrid Bevz is a skilled proofreader and editor.
+Ingrid Hedbor is a skilled proofreader and editor.
 She has a passion for precise language and finely-crafted stories; she is a perfectionist when it comes to the proper use of grammar and punctuation as well as a flawless published work.

 Graduating from the University of Vermont in 2005 with a degree in English education, Ingrid received English honors as well as honors in education and history.
 Her professors constantly noted her exceptional writing and proofreading skills in addition to her grasp of the nuances in literature.